greenelab/old-adage-server/interface/tools.md

 Node.js.
 Most importantly, Grunt brings us automation.
 There are lots of steps that go into taking our manageable codebase and making it into a production-ready website; we must gather, lint, test, annotate, and copy files about.
-Instead of doing all of that manually, we write (and use others') Grunt tasks to do things for us.
+Instead of doing all of them manually, we write (and use others') Grunt tasks to do things for us.

 When we want to build our site, we can just type: